USDA-ARS-GBRU/tamipami/readme.md

 ## Command line program

 To facilitate automated analysis we have also released a command line version of TamiPami.
-The CLI has two subcommands: `process` and `predict`.
-The first step is to process the raw FASTQ data into counts of kmers.
-This data can be sent ot a JSON file or STDOUT.
-The second step is to predict the PAM Sequences given a specific cutoff value.
-The commands can be piped together.
+The CLI has three subcommands: `process`,`predict` and `serve`.
+The subcommand `process` processes the raw FASTQ data into counts of kmers.
+This data can be sent ot a .h5 file or STDOUT.
+The second step `pedict` predicts the degenrate PAM Sequences given a specific cutoff value and produces summary plots.
+The commands can be piped together. the third subcommand `serve` launches the web application.

 ```
+usage: tamipami [-h] [--log LOG] [-V] {serve,process,predict} ...

-TamiPami: a CLI application to parse High throughput PAM/TAM site sequencing data
+TamiPami: a CLI application to parse high throughput PAM/TAM site sequencing data

 positional arguments:
-  {process,predict}
+  {serve,process,predict}
+    serve               Subcommand "serve": launch the Streamlit web application.
     process             Sub-command "process": used to process FASTQ data into a summarized json output
     predict             Subcommand "predict" use to predict PAMs/TAMs and summary data for a selected length and cutoff value

 options:
   -h, --help            show this help message and exit
   --log LOG             Log file
   -V, --version         show program's version number and exit
 ```

 ### Process

 ```
-usage: tamipami process [-h] --cont1 CONT1 --cont2 CONT2 --exp1 EXP1 --exp2 EXP2 [--outfile OUTFILE] [--library {RTW554,RTW555,RTW572,RTW574}] [--spacer SPACER] [--orientation {3prime,5prime}]
+usage: tamipami process [-h] --cont1 CONT1 [--cont2 CONT2] --exp1 EXP1 [--exp2 EXP2] [--outfile OUTFILE] [--library {RTW554,RTW555,RTW572,RTW574}] [--spacer SPACER] [--orientation {3prime,5prime}]
                         [--length [3-8]]

 options:
   -h, --help            show this help message and exit
   --cont1, -c CONT1     A forward .fastq, .fq, .fastq.gz or .fq.gz file. .
-  --cont2, -c2 CONT2    A reverse .fastq, .fq, .fastq.gz or .fq.gz file.
+  --cont2, -c2 CONT2    Optional reverse .fastq, .fq, .fastq.gz or .fq.gz file for paired-end runs.
+Provide both --cont2 and --exp2, or omit both for single-end.
   --exp1, -e EXP1       A forward .fastq, .fq, .fastq.gz or .fq.gz file.
-  --exp2, -e2 EXP2      A reverse .fastq, .fq, .fastq.gz or .fq.gz file.
+  --exp2, -e2 EXP2      Optional reverse .fastq, .fq, .fastq.gz or .fq.gz file for paired-end runs.
+Provide both --cont2 and --exp2, or omit both for single-end.
   --outfile OUTFILE     A path to a hdf5 file of the results, if missing binary data will be sent to STDOUT.
   --library {RTW554,RTW555,RTW572,RTW574}
                         The Addgene library pool.
 For custom pools use the --spacer and --orientation flags